collegebdeb/H23_UEJ3_Equipe04/README.md

 ---

 ## Introduction
-Un petit prototype réalisé sous Unreal Engine, tentant de capturer l'essence d'un jeu de type "twin-stick shooter" dans un univers post-apocalyptique et développé dans le cadre de notre formation en programmation de jeux vidéo au Collège de Bois-de-Boulogne.
-Ceci est notre projet final pour le cours "Utilisation d'un engin de jeu vidéo 3" (session 5 de 5).
+A small prototype made in Unreal Engine, attempting to capture the essence of a twin-stick shooter in a post-apocalyptic universe and developed as part of our formation in video game programming at College of Bois-de-Boulogne.
+This is our final project for the "Using a Video Game Engine 3" course (Session 5 of 5).

 ## F.A.Q.

-> Quel est l'engin de jeu utilisé ?
+> What is the game engine used?
 - Unreal Engine v5.1.1

-> Quelle est la période de développement ?
-- Du 3 janvier 2023 au 24 mars 2023 [période de 80 jours]
+> What is the development period?
+- From January 3rd 2023 to March 24th 2023 [80 days period]
+- NOTE : This game is currently in development

-## Crédits
+## Credits
-Ce prototype (actuellement en développement) est développé au sein d'une équipe de 5 programmeurs
+This prototype was developed as part of a team of 5 programmers

 - Alexandre Perreault
 - Jacques Loiselle